 A percentage of the Federal poverty level

+Specify percentage:

+The following dollar amount:

 Specify dollar amount: If this amount changes, this item will be revised

 The following formula is used to determine the needs allowance:

 Specify formula:

+Other

+Specify:

+Specify.

 300% of federal SSI Benefit rate.

-ii.
 If the allowance for the personal needs of a waiver participant with a community spouse is different from the amount used for the individual's maintenance allowance under 42 CFR §435.726 or 42 CFR §435.735, explain why this amount is reasonable to meet the individual's maintenance needs in the community.

+Select one:

-Allowance is the same Allowance is different.
+Allowance is the same

+Allowance is different.

 Explanation of difference:

 All income is allowed for personal need of the waiver participant.

-iii.
-Amounts for incurred medical or remedial care expenses not subject to payment by a third party, specified in 42 CFR §435.726:
+- iii.
+Amounts for incurred medical or remedial care expenses not subject to payment by a third party, specified in 42 CFR §435.726: - a.

-- a.
 Health insurance premiums, deductibles and co-insurance charges - b.
 Necessary medical or remedial care expenses recognized under state law but not covered under the state's Medicaid plan, subject to reasonable limits that the state may establish on the amounts of these expenses.